thesaurus-linguae-aegyptiae/btsdoc/db_structure_bts3.rst

 Relations come in many flavors.
 The important one is ``partOf``, which is used to express hierarchical structure in the object browser.
 It can be used on most anything.
 The other relation type flavors are only used on ``BTSLemmaEntry`` objects.
-Below is a nice list of what is related to what and how and how often.
+Below are some nice stats on these.

 Due to the inherently asymmetric nature of this representation, most "relation types" need a reciprocal type to be put at the far end of the relation.
 Such pairs are e.g. ``successor`` and ``predecessor`` or ``composes`` and